Battle royale game: Formation of standalone games (2017–2018)

-In 2018, Fortnite Battle Royale rivaled Battlegrounds in player numbers and surpassed it in revenue, which was attributed to its free-to-play business model and cross-platform support, as well as its accessibility to casual players.
+In 2018, Fortnite Battle Royale rivaled Battlegrounds in player numbers and surpassed it in revenue, which was attributed to its free-to-play business model and cross-platform support as well as its accessibility to casual players.
 Battlegrounds creator Brendan Greene credited it with further growing the battle royale genre.
-Its mainstream publicity further increased following a stream by Tyler "Ninja" Blevins with Drake, JuJu Smith-Schuster and Travis Scott. which set a Twitch record for concurrent viewership.
-It accumulated a total playerbase of 45 million in January and 3.4 million concurrent players in February.
+Its mainstream publicity further increased following a stream by Tyler "Ninja" Blevins with Drake, JuJu Smith-Schuster and Travis Scott, which set a Twitch record for concurrent viewership.
+The game accumulated a total player base of 45 million in January and 3.4 million concurrent players in February.
 Polygon labeled it "the biggest game of 2018" and "a genuine cultural phenomenon", with "everyone from NFL players to famous actors" playing it, including Red Sox player Xander Bogaerts and Bayern Munich's youth team borrowing celebrations from the game.
-In Asia, however, PUBG remains the most popular battle royale game.
+In Asia, however, PUBG remained the most popular battle royale game.

-Other popular battle royale games released in 2017, inspired by the success of PUBG: Battlegrounds, include two NetEase titles, Rules of Survival which was discontinued on 2022 July and the mobile game Knives Out, and the mobile game Free Fire by Garena which has over 150 Million daily active players as of 2021.
-Each of these games has received hundreds of millions of downloads, mostly in Asia, by 2018.
+Other popular battle royale games released in 2017 include two NetEase titles, Rules of Survival and the mobile game Knives Out, as well as the Garena mobile game Free Fire, which had over 150 Million daily active players as of 2021.
+All of these games had received hundreds of millions of downloads, mostly in Asia, by 2018.